propelorm/Propel2/documentation/cookbook/working-with-existing-databases.markdown

 $ propel reverse
 ```

- 4. Pay attention to any errors/warnings issued by Phing during the task execution and then examine the generated `schema.xml` file to make any corrections needed.
+ 4. Pay attention to any errors/warnings issued during the task execution and then examine the generated `schema.xml` file to make any corrections needed.

  5. _'You're done! _' Now you have a `schema.xml` file in the `legacyapp/` project directory.
 You can now run the default Propel build to generate all the classes.